 “You’re in a state of mediation however you’re going through different experiences and reprogramming whatever beliefs you’ve had.
 I realized I was holding onto certain beliefs and I just let them go.”

-Kling Gains Immediate Boost from Session
+Kling Gains Immediate Poker Boost

 Kling saw an immediate difference in her game and went deep in a $1,500 and $5,000 No Limit Hold’em events.
 She finished in the top 40 for each tournament and gives some credit to her sessions with Roe.